microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 Users should certainly be able to specify if they want new instances to glom onto the MRU window or not.
-You could imagine that currently, we default to the hypothetical value `"glomToLastWindow": false`, meaning that each new wt gets it's own new window.
+You could imagine that currently, we default to the hypothetical value `"windowingBehavior": "useNew"`, meaning that each new wt gets it's own new window.

 If glomming is disabled, then the Monarch will call back to the peasant and tell